 | Teacher Requirements | None |

-Bottom line: Florida requires a notice of intent and yearly evaluations, but gives you complete freedom in what and how you teach.
+Bottom line: The Sunshine State requires a notice and yearly evaluations.
+However, you have complete freedom in what and how you teach.

 Option 1: Home Education Program

 Most families choose this route.
-You notify your school district, keep a portfolio, and do an annual evaluation.
-You have full control over curriculum and schedule.
-This is the most popular choice for Florida homeschoolers.
+Basically, you notify your school district.
+Then you keep a portfolio.
+Additionally, you do an annual evaluation.
+As a result, you have full control over curriculum and schedule.
+This is the most popular choice.

 Option 2: Umbrella School

-You can also enroll in a private school that has a home education program.
-The umbrella school handles paperwork and may provide curriculum guidance.
-You teach at home.
-This option offers more support but less independence.
+Alternatively, you can enroll in a private school that offers home education.
+The umbrella school handles paperwork.
+Furthermore, they may provide curriculum guidance.
+Of course, you still teach at home.
+This option offers more support but less freedom.

-This guide focuses on Option 1, the most popular choice.
+This guide focuses on Option 1.
+It is the most popular choice for Sunshine State families.

 Step 1: Send Your Notice of Intent

-Within 30 days of starting your homeschool, notify your school district.
-Send a letter to the superintendent that includes:
+Within 30 days of starting your homeschool, notify your district.
+Send a letter to the superintendent.
+Include these items:

 - Your name and address